krishnatandon1208/golangGalaxy/README.md

 # golangGalaxy
-A way to explore goLang and develop projects using the same.
+A way to explore goLang and develop projects using it.